Alumni Apply

 “It’s important to focus our minds on business being linked to society’s needs, instead of just being about profit regardless of whether the impact is positive or negative.
 We are moving to an era where business has to be part of the solution to our problems.
 That’s probably what Madiba would have told us to do.”

-— Mo Ibrahim, Trustee
+— Mo Ibrahim, Former Trustee

 Mo Ibrahim